 We’ve all been there.
 Facebook can be a huge time sucker for the best of us.
 Those phone notifications can be a huge distraction.
 Imagine if we all tracked the amount of time we spent aimlessly scrolling on social media!
 I turned off almost all of my notifications on my phone and it has done wonders for my productivity.
 I now have a set time when I check my emails and a set time when I check into Facebook.

 4. HAVE A DEDICATED WORK SPACE

 I know this one can be difficult.
 I am blessed enough to have a home office now, but for years I worked from the kitchen table.
 I understand.
 I am not telling you that you need a separate room, but you do need a space that is dedicated for work.
 If this is a chair in the corner of your living room, just make it your own.
 It will make a world of difference, I promise.
 Make it clean and tidy and decorate it so it makes you happy.
 I do not recommend working in your bed…that space should make you feel relaxed and working in it does the opposite.

 5. KEEP ESSENTIALS CLOSE BY

 You know what you need when you are working.
-I always keep a notebook and pens near me.
+I always keep a notebook, my planner, and pens near me.
 When something comes to mind, I write it down.
 Then I can go back to it later when I have the time.
 I also always have my water next to me – remember, we are taking care of ourselves!
 You may have a few other things that you know you use on a constant basis, so keep those handy.

 6. POUR INTO YOUR CHILDREN FIRST